-5.Restricted Stock Units:
+5. Restricted Stock Units:

-a.Pursuant to the Company's 2013 Equity Incentive Plan (as amended from time to time, the "Plan"), you were granted (a) a restricted stock unit award settleable for 30,000 shares of Common Stock on March 21, 2021 (the "First RSU"), as evidenced by the Restricted Stock Unit Award Agreement between you and the Company dated March 21, 2021 (the "First RSU Agreement"), of which 27,500 shares have vested, and 2,500 shares remain unvested as of the date of this Agreement; (b) a restricted stock unit award settleable for 60,000 shares of Common Stock on October 17, 2021 (the "Second RSU"), as evidenced by the Restricted Stock Unit Award Agreement between you and the Company dated October 17, 2021 (the "Second RSU Agreement"), of which 35,000 shares have vested, and 25,000 shares remain unvested as of the date of this Agreement; (c) a restricted stock unit award settleable for 25,000 shares of Common Stock on October 17, 2021 (the "Third RSU Agreement"), of which no shares have vested, and 25,000 shares remain unvested as of the date of this Agreement; of the date of this Agreement of this Agreement; and (d) a restricted stock unit award settleable for 90,000 shares of Common Stock on
+a.
+Pursuant to the Company's 2013 Equity Incentive Plan (as amended from time to time, the "Plan"), you were granted (a) a restricted stock unit award settleable for 30,000 shares of Common Stock on March 21, 2021 (the "First RSU"), as evidenced by the Restricted Stock Unit Award Agreement between you and the Company dated March 21, 2021 (the "First RSU Agreement"), of which 27,500 shares have vested, and 2,500 shares remain unvested as of the date of this Agreement; (b) a restricted stock unit award settleable for 60,000 shares of Common Stock on October 17, 2021 (the "Second RSU"), as evidenced by the Restricted Stock Unit Award Agreement between you and the Company dated October 17, 2021 (the "Second RSU Agreement"), of which 35,000 shares have vested, and 25,000 shares remain unvested as of the date of this Agreement; (c) a restricted stock unit award settleable for 25,000 shares of Common Stock on October 17, 2021 (the "Third RSU"), as evidenced by the Restricted Stock Unit Award

+Agreement between you and the Company dated October 17, 2021 (the "Third RSU Agreement"), of which no shares have vested, and 25,000 shares remain unvested as of the date of this Agreement; and (d) a restricted stock unit award settleable for 90,000 shares of Common Stock on

-May 31, 2022 (the "Fourth RSU"), and together with the First RSU, the Second RSU, and the Third RSU, the "RSU"), as evidenced by the Restricted Stock Unit Award Agreement between you and the Company dated May 31, 2022 (the "Fourth RSU Agreement"), and together with the First RSU Agreement, the Second RSU Agreement, and the Third RSU Agreement, the "RSU Agreements"), of which 45,000 have vested, and 45,000 shares remain unvested as of the date of this Agreement.
+May 31, 2022 (the "Fourth RSU", and together with the First RSU, the Second RSU, and the Third RSU, the "RSU"), as evidenced by the Restricted Stock Unit Award Agreement between you and the Company dated May 31, 2022 (the "Fourth RSU Agreement", and together with the First RSU Agreement, the Second RSU Agreement, and the Third RSU Agreement, the "RSU Agreements"), of which 45,000 have vested, and 45,000 shares remain unvested as of the date of this Agreement.
 As of the date of this Agreement, a total of 107,500 shares underlying the RSU have vested, and a total of 205,000 shares remain unvested (the "Unvested RSU").

-b.If you execute this Agreement and it becomes effective on its terms, you will receive vesting credit such that, as of the Separation Date, an additional (i) 2,500 unvested shares subject to the First RSU will vest, (ii) 5,000 unvested shares subject to the Second RSU will vest, and (iii) 25,000 unvested shares subject to the Third RSU will vest.
+b.
+If you execute this Agreement and it becomes effective on its terms, you will receive vesting credit such that, as of the Separation Date, an additional (i) 2,500 unvested shares subject to the First RSU will vest, (ii) 5,000 unvested shares subject to the Second RSU will vest, and (iii) 25,000 unvested shares subject to the Third RSU will vest.
 Your rights concerning the RSU will continue to be governed by the RSU Agreements.